sagarmish1234/share-sphere/backend/ShareSphere Software Requirements Specification.markdown

 - Request to borrow resources, with owners approving or rejecting requests.
 - Optionally, upload resource images and receive email notifications for request updates.

 The system will be a single-service web application with RESTful APIs, a PostgreSQL database, and deployment on AWS ECS using Docker and Fargate.
-It will include a minimal React frontend for user interaction and leverage AWS services like RDS, S3, and SES.
+It will include a minimal React frontend for account interaction and leverage AWS services like RDS, S3, and SES.

 ### 1.3 Definitions, Acronyms, and Abbreviations
 - **User**: An individual who registers to browse, list, or borrow resources.
-- **Owner**: A user who lists a resource for sharing.
+- **Owner**: A account who lists a resource for sharing.
-- **Borrower**: A user who requests to borrow a resource.
+- **Borrower**: A account who requests to borrow a resource.
 - **Resource**: An item (e.g., tool, book) listed for sharing.
 - **Request**: A borrower’s request to borrow a resource, with statuses (pending, approved, rejected, returned).
 - **Spring Boot**: Java framework for building REST APIs.